atbcb/usab-uswds/_prowag/chapter-r1-application-and-administration.md

 : This definition does not include intercity rail except where a stop is located in the *public right-of-way*.

 Transitional Segment
-:The portion of a *pedestrian circulation path* that connects adjacent surfaces with different slopes or dimensions to provide a smooth transition.
+: The portion of a *pedestrian circulation path* that connects adjacent surfaces with different slopes or dimensions to provide a smooth transition.

 Traveled Way
 : The portion of the *roadway* for the movement of vehicles, exclusive of the shoulder, berm, *sidewalk*, and parking lane.